citp/privacy-policy-historical/r/re/red/redroof.com.md

-> *The following text is extracted and transformed from the redroof.com privacy policy that was archived on 2007-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070611023326id_/http%3A//www.redroof.com/about_the_roof/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the redroof.com privacy policy that was archived on 2007-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071211162053id_/http%3A//www.redroof.com/about_the_roof/privacy.asp) for the most accurate reproduction.*

-# Red Roof Inn - Accor Privacy Protection Policy
+# Red Roof Inn - Red Roof Inn Privacy Protection Policy

 [](https://web.archive.org/about_the_roof/index.asp)
 [](https://web.archive.org/promotions/redicard/index.asp)